-In the US, the Federal Reserve should continue its tightening policy, but the terminal rate remains uncertain.
-Our March 7 forecasts see the federal funds rate at 5.75% (upper end of the target range) in July of this year.
+In the US, the Federal Reserve should continue its tightening policy, but the terminal rate of the federal funds seems to have moved closer given the ongoing tightening of monetary and financial conditions and lending standards remains uncertain.
+Our forecasts now see it sooner and 50 basis points lower, at 5.25% (upper end of the target range) in May of this year.
 Given the expected slow decline in inflation and despite the economy entering recession, this level should be maintained through 2023 and only be followed by rate cuts in 2024.
-US Treasuries are largely pricing in the upcoming rate hikes.
-In the near-term, there is still some upward potential, in view of the Fed's bias, albeit somewhat less pronounced, to continue hiking, but subsequently yields should move lower as the inflation outlook improves and the market starts anticipating policy easing in 2024.
+In the near-term, there is still some upward potential for long term rates, in view of the Fed's bias, albeit somewhat less pronounced, to continue hiking, but subsequently yields should move lower as the inflation outlook improves and the market starts anticipating policy easing in 2024.